hackclub/putting-the-you-in-cpu/README.md

 3. When the timer elapses, it triggers a hardware interrupt to switch to kernel mode and jump to OS code.
 4. The OS can now save where the program left off, load a different program, and repeat the process.

-This is called *preemptive multitasking*; the interruption of a process is called *preemption*.
+This is called *preemptive multitasking*; the interruption of a process is called [*preemption*](https://en.wikipedia.org/wiki/Preemption_(computing)).
 If you’re, say, reading this article on a browser and also listening to music, your very own computer is probably following this cycle.

 ### Timeslice Calculation

 A *timeslice* is the duration an OS scheduler allows a process to run before preempting it.
 The simplest way to pick timeslices is to give every process the same timeslice, perhaps in the 10&nbsp;ms range, and cycle through tasks in order.
 This is called *fixed timeslice round-robin* scheduling.

+> **Aside: fun jargon facts!**
+>
+> Did you know that timeslices are often called "quantums?"
+Now you do, and you can impress all your tech friends.
+I think I deserve heaps of praise for not saying quantum in every other sentence in this article.
+>
-> Timeslices are sometimes also called "quantums."
-I think I deserve praise for not incessantly calling them that.
-In other jargon, Linux kernel devs use the time unit "jiffies" to count timer ticks at a fixed frequency.
-The jiffy frequency is typically 1000 Hz but can be configured at compile time.
+> Speaking of timeslice jargon, Linux kernel devs use the [jiffy](https://github.com/torvalds/linux/blob/22b8cc3e78f5448b4c5df00303817a9137cd663f/include/linux/jiffies.h) time unit to count fixed frequency timer ticks.
+Among other things, jiffies are used for measuring the lengths of timeslices.
+Linux's jiffy frequency is typically 1000 Hz but can be configured at compile time.

 A slight improvement to fixed timeslice scheduling is to pick a *target latency* — the ideal longest time for a process to respond.
 The target latency should be equal to the time it takes for a process to resume execution after being preempted.
 Timeslices are calculated by dividing the target latency by the total number of tasks; this is better than fixed timeslice scheduling because it eliminates wasteful task switching with fewer processes.
 With a target latency of 15&nbsp;ms and 10 processes, each process would get 15/10 or 1.5&nbsp;ms to run.
 With only 3 processes, each process gets a longer 5&nbsp;ms timeslice while still hitting the target latency.